nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Edit command

-To edit a specific, start command with the keyword `edit`.
+To edit a specific task, start command with the keyword `edit`.

 `edit 1 p/hi b/04/28/2017 22:00 e/04/28/2017 22:30`